 World Learning offers many giving options—from giving a gift of stock to leaving a legacy.Ways To Give »

 World Learning hosts many events during the year.
 Find out when an event will be held in your area.Attend an Event »

 World Learning empowers people and strengthens institutions through our education, exchange, and development programs.
 Learn about the impact our donors have in helping us to achieve our vision of a world with engaged citizens and vibrant communities.
 Continue »

-World Learning will name its second round of Advancing Leaders Fellows at a pitch competition and reception to be held at the Center for Social Innovation in New York City on Thursday, April 3, 2014.
+World Learning named its second round of Advancing Leaders Fellows at a pitch competition and reception held at the Centre for Social Innovation in New York City on Thursday, April 3, 2014.